cosmo0/hfr-topics/best-games/switch.md

 - Telltale's The Walking Dead
 - The Vanishing of Ethan Carter
 - Toem
-- Vampire the Masquerade Coteries of New York, Shadows of New York
 - [What Remains of Edith Finch](https://www.cosmo0.fr/critique/what-remains-of-edith-finch/)

 ## Visual novel, aventures textuelles

-- 1979 Revolution: Black Friday
 - **[80 Days](https://www.cosmo0.fr/critique/80-days/)**
 - Café Enchanté
 - **Clannad**